Sunday, May 3, 2026

 Enjoy!

-A Joke to Start the Week - "My Husband's Gifts"
+A Joke to Start the Week - "The Orthopedic Surgeon"

 It's another Monday and time for another Joke to Start the Week.
 Today Mickey Greenblatt is back with another good one.